 When A Christian Aborts

-“I don’t know how anyone who claims to know Christ could ever abort,” a woman stated as we shared a meal at a pregnancy center fund-raising event just before I shared my abortion story with the audience.
+“I don’t know how a Christian could ever abort their child,” a woman told me at a pregnancy center fund-raising event.
+This was just before I shared my abortion story with the audience.
 She had no idea that I was a Christian when I aborted my child.

 I gently responded, “One in three women in any setting could be post-abortive.
 Most abortion patients provide a religious affiliation on their intake forms.
 Only 38% report they have no faith background.”1

-Her look of disbelief and shock was noticeable.
-I wasn’t sure she believed me.
+Her look of disbelief and shock was clear.
+I wasn’t sure she believed me that so many around her had experienced abortion.

 I continued, “In 2014, 24% of abortion patients were Catholic, 17% were mainline Protestant, 13% were evangelical Protestant and 8% identified with some other religion.
 Churched women are more likely to abort due to shame issues.”

-I had no idea what God thought about abortion in 1981 when I got pregnant.
+I had no idea what God thought about abortion in 1981.
 My pastor and the Christian college I was attending had been silent on the topic.
 My parents never mentioned that abortion was bad or wrong.

 My Christian friends quietly chose abortion to spare their family the shame of an unexpected pregnancy.
-There were many pregnancies on my Christian college campus that year but not one live birth among unmarried students.
-All of us aborted.
+There were many pregnancies on that Christian college campus that year.
+Sadly, there wasn’t one live birth among unmarried students.
+All of us chose abortion.

 My boyfriend informed me that he would leave me in the streets of that city if I came out pregnant.
 When I stepped into the abortion clinic, I was overcome with panic and felt the need to flee.
 It was horrifically cold at a spiritual level.

-Sadly, while I may have accepted Christ, I could not discern His voice in my heart that day.
-The Holy Spirit was working to communicate but I could not understand.
+Sadly, while I may have accepted Christ, I could not discern God’s voice in my heart that day.
+The Holy Spirit was working to communicate but I could not – or would not – understand.

 As the abortion began, all I could do was whisper in my head, “God, please forgive me.”

 Isolation from the Christian community was also part of my post-abortion experience.
-Congregations are filled with post-abortive women who need to hear that while abortion is wrong, God’s grace and mercy can heal any sinful choice.
+Congregations are filled with post-abortive women who need to hear that while abortion is wrong, God’s grace and mercy can heal this sinful choice and any other.

-Repenting and returning to God’s wonderful presence meant admitting my abortion was a wrong choice.
-In many “life” moments, God wore down my stony heart and helped me to realize that He still loved me, no matter what choices I made.
+Repenting and returning to God’s wonderful presence meant admitting my abortion was wrong.
+In many “life” moments, God wore down my stony heart and helped me to realize that He still loved me, no matter what.

 God had a “gotcha moment” in store for me – an appointed time to bring me back to His grace and mercy once and for all.
 One day I felt a severe pain while pregnant with my next child.
 When I saw blood, I realized I could be miscarrying.
 Feeling desperate for God’s help, I got down on my hands and knees and begged God to forgive me for my abortion.